redis/redis-doc/topics/transactions.md

 Clients used to sense the first kind of errors, happening before the `EXEC` call, by checking the return value of the queued command: if the command replies with QUEUED it was queued correctly, otherwise Redis returns an error.
 If there is an error while queueing a command, most clients will abort the transaction discarding it.

-However starting with Redis 2.6.5, the server will remember that there was an error during the accumulation of commands, and will refuse to execute the transaction returning also an error during `EXEC`, and discarding the transcation automatically.
+However starting with Redis 2.6.5, the server will remember that there was an error during the accumulation of commands, and will refuse to execute the transaction returning also an error during `EXEC`, and discarding the transaction automatically.

 Before Redis 2.6.5 the behavior was to execute the transaction with just the subset of commands queued successfully in case the client called `EXEC` regardless of previous errors.
 The new behavior makes it much more simple to mix transactions with pipelining, so that the whole transaction can be sent at once, reading all the replies later at once.